On this page Skip this page navigation

 The verifiable credential model ensures trust throughout the process.

 First, the holder requests a digital ID and goes through an ID proofing process to establish their identity.
-Once the ID requirements are satisfied, the issuer will create a digital ID credential, issue it to the holder and publish the public cryptographic keys associated with that digital ID to the verifiable data registry, which uses distributed ledger technology.
+Once the identification requirements are satisfied, the issuer will create a digital ID credential, issue it to the holder and publish the public cryptographic keys associated with that digital ID to the verifiable data registry, which uses distributed ledger technology.

 When the holder would like to use their digital ID (for example to prove their age at the liquor store), they may tap or scan their digital ID on the verifier’s reader to present (with their consent) the required identity information.
 This interaction triggers a request to the verifiable data registry to retrieve the Ontario government's public key, which confirms that the holder’s presented credential is accurate and hasn’t been tampered with.